sEver/log/README.md

 It shouldn't be a blog.
 Never liked blogs.
 They're way to structured.
 There's a vibe of regularity to them.
 A sense of chronological order.
 We'd rather just write stuff, perhaps with a title, a date of creation, date of last update, nothing more.
-Thing more like articles than blog posts.
+Think more like articles than blog posts.

 This will be restructured for better representation of our writing process.